Linaro/lava/doc/v2/writing-tests.rst

 ***************************************

-.. note:: Custom scripts are not available in an :term:`inline` definition, *unless* the definition itself downloads the script and makes it executable.
+.. note:: Custom scripts are not available in an :term:`inline` definition, *unless* the definition itself downloads the script, adds any dependencies and makes the script executable.

 When multiple actions are necessary to get usable output, write a custom script to go alongside the YAML and execute that script as a run step: